guppyfish123/SOC_Lab/Installation/Cortex.md

 ```

 ### Analyzers & Responders
-These are the core of cortex and what will allow us to analyze & responde the data we input into cortex.
+Analyzers and Responders are at the core of Cortex, enabling us to analyze and respond to the data we input into the system.

-First though before we can download these moduels, cortex require certain packages for these modules to work.
-These can be downloaded with the following command:
+Before downloading these modules, Cortex requires specific packages for them to function.
+Use the following command to install the necessary packages:
 ```bash
 sudo apt install -y --no-install-recommends python3-pip python3-dev ssdeep libfuzzy-dev libfuzzy2 libimage-exiftool-perl libmagic1 build-essential git libssl-dev sudo pip3 install -U pip setuptools
 ```
-We will create a directory in our `/opt` directory to store these modules in by running the command:
+We'll create a directory in our `/opt` directory to store these modules by running the following commands:
 ```bash
 # Move to the /opt directory
 cd /opt